-- To understand existence and uniqueness theorem via the principle of contraction. - To understand the continuation of solutions - To evaluate problems on nth order linear homogenous and non-homogeneous equations - To understand the concept of linear equations with constant coefficients - Ability to explore certain adjoint boundary value problems - Ability to explain controllability
+- To understand existence and uniqueness theorem via the principle of contraction. - To understand the continuation of solutions - To evaluate problems on nth order linear homogeneous and non-homogeneous equations - To understand the concept of linear equations with constant coefficients - Ability to explore certain adjoint boundary value problems

-Elementary Topology on Metric spaces : Mappings on metric spaces, Existence and uniqueness theorem via the principle of contraction.
+Elementary Topology on Metric spaces: Mappings on metric spaces, Existence and uniqueness theorem via the principle of contraction.
 Continuation of solutions, Dependence of solutions on initial conditions and on parameters.
 (Chapter 2of text book 1)